weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/typescript-v3.md

 )
 ```

-These headers will then be included in every request that the client makes.
+The client sends the headers every it makes a request to the Weaviate instance.

 ## Changes in v3